ritaturk/xenko-docs/manual/getting-started/manage-assets.md

 After you add an asset to your game project, you may need to make some changes to the asset in order to make it suitable to your game environment.

 This page will show you how to edit your game assets.
-As an example, you’ll change the color of a Sphere [Procedural Model](xref:procedural-model).
+As an example, you’ll change the color of a Material.

 > **Note**: At all times, you can see your changes in real-time in the asset preview window.

-## To change the color of the Sphere Procedural Model
+## Change Material color

  1. In the **Asset view** tab, select the Sphere Material.